 This article was co-authored with my colleagues Richard Kotite and Will Sheldon.
-The Accel 2022 Euroscape was unveiled earlier today at SaaStock EMEA and you can view the full presentation here.
+The Accel 2022 Euroscape was unveiled on 15 October, 2022 at SaaStock EMEA and you can view the full presentation here.

 The world has reset.

-On the public side, $1.6T of market capitalization has been lost in the global Euroscape cloud Index with the average forward revenue multiples plunging from 17x a year ago to 6x today.
-On the private side, cloud funding in Europe, Israel and the US is down 42% in Q3.
+On the public side, $1.6T of market capitalization has been lost in the global Euroscape Cloud Index with the average forward revenue multiples plunging from 17x in 2021, to 6x in 2022.
+On the private side, cloud funding in Europe, Israel and the US is down 42% in Q3 2022.
 From data analytics to security and collaboration, no sector has been immune.

-- Cloud migration is not losing its momentum, with only 40% of the workloads moved to the cloud
+- Cloud migration is not losing its momentum; only 40% of workloads have moved to the cloud.

 So what does this mean for the cloud ecosystem globally and, at a regional level, for Europe and Israel?